nehemiaobati/codeigniter/.clinerules/clinerules.md

 1.  **Controller Preparation:** The controller MUST pass all necessary data to the view, including mandatory SEO variables: `pageTitle`, `metaDescription`, and `canonicalUrl`.

-2.  **View Scaffolding:** Every new view file MUST follow this structure:
+2.  **View Scaffolding:** Every new view file MUST follow the standard scaffolding structure of extending the default layout and defining content sections.

     ```php
     <?= $this->extend('layouts/default') ?>